 You do not always need to go far to enjoy the surrounding nature.
 Here, you can conveniently start your excursion to nature from the city centre.

-Try moving a rocking boulder that was carried to its place with the continental glacier in the Ice Age; or visit places where the almost two billion year old bedrock is revealed in impressive crevices and cliffs.
+Try moving a rocking boulder that was carried to its place with the continental ice sheet, walk along a path on top of a winding esker, or visit places where the almost two billion year old bedrock is revealed in impressive outcrops.